ST-News Disk Mag

 The identity of ST-News was inseparable from the personal interests and subcultural affiliations of its editors.
 They shared a love for heavy metal and synthesizer music, action cinema, and the works of Douglas Adams.
 This gave the magazine a unique editorial "voice": authoritative and irreverently funny in equal measure.
 The influence of Douglas Adams in particular permeated every corner of the magazine, manifesting in the recurring use of the number 42, references to Wowbagger the Infinitely Prolonged, and the creation of the "Ultimate ST-News Reference Guide."

 This distinct personality was a key differentiator from the mainstream "paper" magazines of the era.
-While publications like ST Log maintained a professional, corporate tone, the ST-News disk magazine was a direct line into the underground scene, a platform where the boundaries between developer and fan, professional and amateur, were constantly and gleefully blurred.
-[1]
+While publications like the US print magazine ST Log maintained a professional, corporate tone, the ST-News disk magazine was a direct line into the underground scene, a platform where the boundaries between developer and fan, professional and amateur, were constantly and gleefully blurred.

 What Types of Articles Were Featured in ST-News?

-Written with an infectious, late-night energy, blazing passion, and a healthy dose of sharp Dutch wit by Richard Karsmakers, Stefan Posthuma, and a global network of contributors, ST-News was more than a disk mag.
-It became the pulsing heartbeat of the Atari ST underground community.
+Written with an infectious, late-night energy, blazing passion, and a healthy dose of sharp Dutch wit by Richard Karsmakers, Stefan Posthuma, and a global network of contributors, ST-News became the pulsing heartbeat of the Atari ST underground community.

 (It’s worth noting that the commercial print magazine ST Format, which bundled a cover disk packed with playable game demos and software samples, quickly became the main organ of the "official" Atari ST community in Europe.
 ST-News and ST Format operated in very different registers: one was the slick, newsagent-friendly face of the platform; the other was its beating underground heart.)

-- The Gaming Front: First-hand accounts of booting up visual powerhouses from Psygnosis, arcade masterclasses from Gremlin Graphics, or tactical triumphs from Hewson, complete with breakdowns of gameplay mechanics, frame rates, and whether a game truly pushed the ST hardware to its limits.
+- The Gaming Front: First-hand accounts of booting up visual powerhouses from Psygnosis, arcade masterclasses from Gremlin Graphics, or quirky little games from Hewson, complete with breakdowns of gameplay mechanics, frame rates, and whether a game truly pushed the ST hardware to its limits.

-- The Power Tools: Beyond the joystick, the magazine offered deep-dive reviews of the applications shaping the digital frontier.
-This ranged from desktop publishing suites to cutting-edge assemblers and MIDI sequencers, evaluated by people who actually used them to create.
+- The Power Tools: Beyond entertainment, the magazine offered deep-dive reviews of the hardware and applications shaping the digital frontier.
+This ranged from art packages and desktop publishing suites to cutting-edge dev packages and MIDI applications, evaluated by people who actually used them to create.

 Exclusive, Intimate Interviews

-Ever wanted to get inside the minds of the digital pioneers?
 ST-News excelled at tracking down the absolute royalty of the 16-bit era, featuring candid, technical, and often hilarious conversations with legendary programmers, visionary creators, and the chip-music gods.
-This included behind-the-scenes chats with musical maestros like Jochen "Mad Max" Hippel, unpacking how they wrung symphonies out of the YM2149 sound chip.
 This culminated in the LateST NEWS Quest, where Karsmakers and Posthuma set out to interview the greatest personalities related to the Atari ST across the UK and Europe (more on that below).

 ST-News interviewing The Lost Boys.
 This was the kind of exclusive access that made the mag unmissable.